hydrusnetwork/hydrus/docs/getting_started_ratings.md

 ## like/dislike { id="like_dislike" }

 A new client starts with one of these, called 'favourites'.
 It can set one of two values to a file.
 It does not have to represent like or dislike--it can be anything you want, like 'send to export folder' or 'explicit/safe' or 'cool babes'.
-Go to _services->manage services->local->like/dislike ratings_:
+Go to _services->manage services->add->local like/dislike ratings_:

 ![](images/ratings_like.png)